nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- Delete expired items from tables automatically
 	- Low cost and auto scaling capabilities
 	- Amazon DMS can be used to migrate to DynamoDB from Mongo, Oracle, MySQL, S3 etc.
+	- Can query only on primary key, sort key or indexes
  - [Read/Write Capacity Mode](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html)
 	- On-Demand Mode
 		- No capacity planning needed (RCU/WCU)